Mr Fothergills Oyster Mushroom Kits are super easy and super quick- harvest in just 7-10 days!

 For a limited time, you can purchase your own Oyster Mushroom Kit via our website - Click here

-Mr Fothergill's Oyster Mushroom kits are available at selected Bunnings Warehouse stores, nationwide.
+Mr Fothergill's Button Mushroom kits are seasonally available at selected Bunnings Warehouse stores, nationwide.

 Mr Fothergill's Oyster Mushroom Kit FAQ's

 What's in the mushroom block (substrate)?

 The primary substrate ingredient is milled corn cobs, providing carbon and nitrogen for the mushrooms when they are growing.

 It is called mycelium and is similar to the root system of a plant.
 It provides the pathway for water and nutrition to travel to the mushroom.
 This mycelium should grow through the substrate to access the nutrition prior to the bag being opened.